Lucabr01/University/Advanced Software Engineering/README.md

 ## Initializing the project

 To get started, import the project archive (`IntrusionDetectionSystem.zip`) into WebRatio—if you’re not sure how, check out this [video tutorial](https://my.webratio.com/learn/learningobject/organize-the-workspace-v-72?cbck=wrReq87824).
-Once the project is in place, upload into it (inside webratio -> Dependancies) via the  my custom style templates (`IDSstyle.zip`) via the WebRatio interface.
+Once the project is in place, upload into it my custom style templates (`IDSstyle.zip`) via the WebRatio interface.
 If you encounter errors after applying the style, simply switch back to the **DefaultWebRatio** style and remove the **Reloading Operation** and **Periodical Refresh Component** from the site views.

 Before you can generate and run the application, you’ll need to create a database and link it to the **Domain Model** in your project.
 In the `DB_script/` folder you’ll find `backup.sql`, which sets up the correct schema, and `datas.sql`, which populates your tables with sample data.
 Run `backup.sql` first, then `datas.sql`.